pdjr-beatrice/log/README.md

 At the end of each day, _Beatrice_ generates an email from the day's log which summarises operating data and includes a KML attachment representing the ship's passage over the preceeding 24 hours.
-The email is posted to a dedicated email account which is monitored by a cloud-based [Wordpress](https://wordpress.org/) installation that retrieves the published email and and publishes it as a new blog page.
+The email is posted to a dedicated email account from which it is subsequently retrieved by a cloud-based [Wordpress](https://wordpress.org/) installation that publishes the email as a new blog page.
-A simple filter script is used to interpolate an
-[Open Sea Map](https://www.openseamap.org/)
-rendering of the KML attachment into the published page.
+A simple filter script is used by Wordpress to interpolate an [Open Sea Map](https://www.openseamap.org/) rendering of the KML attachment into the published page.